Melitopol: Commemorative silver coin

-Industry
+Economy

 There is a well-developed, internationally important engine-constructing industry.
 Thanks to the rich historical heritage, economic and geographical situation and enterprising citizens the city has developed mechanical engineering, light and food industry.
 The city's development is driven by engineering industries, that have received new impulse with the establishment of more than 100 new small and medium engineering business enterprises, united in the cluster "AgroBOOM".

 Machine engineering complex of the city is represented by 8 large plants and more than 100 small and medium-sized enterprises formed after 1991.
 Mechanical engineers of the city mainly produce goods for the agricultural sector.